dabeaz/curio/docs/reference.rst

 .. attribute:: Semaphore.value

    A read-only property giving the current value of the semaphore.

-.. attribute:: BoundedSemaphore.bound

-   A read-only property giving the upper bound of a bounded semaphore.

 Like locks, semaphores support the async-with statement.
 A common use of semaphores is to limit the number of tasks performing an operation.
 For example::